pierre-chataigner/powerplant-challenge/README.md

 **Author:** *Pierre Chataigner*

+# Structure

+## Code
+The folder "app" contains a "main.py" file containing the API generated with uvicorn and the "solver.py" file which compute the solution.

+## Tests
+The folder "test" contains several payload.json files.
+They has been used to test the solution.

 # Solution
+The solution works with Python 3.8.10 or greater version.

 ## Running the API
 Open a terminal.
 If you have permissions you can use docker.
 ### With docker
-You must have permission to execute those commands.
+You must have permission to execute the following commands.
 ```
 docker build -t powerplant_pierre .
 docker run -ti -p 8888:8888 powerplant_pierre